How To Deal When Others Aren’t Respecting Boundaries

 No time to read actual physical books?
 Try Audible instead!

 1. Set Boundaries, Find Peace: A Guide to Reclaiming Yourself by Nedra Glover Tawwab

-3. It Didn’t Start With You: How Inherited Family Trauma Shapes Who We Are and How to End the Cycle by Mark Wolynn (this core patterning approach is also essential to the past-life regression facilitation we offer at Umoya Institute)
+3. It Didn’t Start With You: How Inherited Family Trauma Shapes Who We Are and How to End the Cycle by Mark Wolynn (this core patterning approach is also essential to facilitator-led past-life regression)

 4. Not Nice: Stop People Pleasing, Staying Silent, & Feeling Guilty by Dr. Aziz Gazipura

 6. Boundaries: Where You End and I Begin – How to Recognize and Set Healthy Boundaries by Anne Katherine